 "Prevent this by avoiding tight pants and leggings and wearing clothing that allows for heat and sweat to dissipate through the fabric (cotton is great).
 Treatment is best done through gentle exfoliating products (avoiding harsh scrubs that can irritate hair follicles further).
-Amlactin ($14) is a great over-the-counter lotion that breaks down the dead skin cells that can clog up pores and hair follicles.
-Use it like a classic body lotion to the area daily.
-Origins Spot Remover Acne Treatment Pads ($29) are saturated with salicylic acid, a great acne-fighting ingredient, and is an easy method of applying the medication: Just wipe over the area nightly."
+Amlactin ($13) is a great over-the-counter lotion that breaks down the dead skin cells that can clog up pores and hair follicles.
+Use it like a classic body lotion to the area daily."

 "Of course, acne can happen anywhere—and depending on the location, there may be a specific cause—or sometimes even the same cause (hormonal acne can cause a variety of distributions of acne on the body).
 Remember to also start with a gentle acne regimen to prevent the over-dried, inflamed response that an aggressive treatment can trigger.
 As a basic rule to preventing acne, allow skin to breathe, and avoid tight or occlusive clothing whenever possible (this includes headbands, shirts, even hats).
 Make sure the products you're using are oil-free and state clearly that they are noncomedogenic—even lipstick (people can get pimples around their lips).